Retailer Spotlight: Gearheads Outdoor Store in Moab, Utah

 In the tight-knit community of Moab, it’s not a dog-eat-dog world between businesses.
 The restaurants, hotels, RV parks, and even competing gear stores support Gearheads—and vice versa.
 It’s all to ensure that the visitors leave town wanting to return.

-“What we really want to do is make sure the customer finds what they need,” Steve Kennedy says.
+“What we really want to do is make sure the customer finds what they need,” Steve Kennedy said.